-Hummingbirds are often a major source of pollination for a variety of flowers, shrubs and trees.
+Hummingbirds are often a major source of pollination for a variety of flowers, shrubs, and trees.
 In fact, according to the USDA Forest Service, “In the continental United States, hummingbirds are key in wildflower pollination.”

-Brightly-colored flowers that are tubular hold the most nectar and are particularly attractive to hummingbirds.
+Brightly colored flowers that are tubular hold the most nectar and are particularly attractive to hummingbirds.

-What types of flowers attracts hummingbirds?
+What types of flowers attract hummingbirds?

 Tubular and have petals that are recurved to be out of the way.